Codeception/Verify/README.md

 ## Alternative Syntax

 If you follow TDD/BDD you'd rather use `expect` instead of `verify`.
-Which is just an alias functions:
+Which are just an alias functions:

 ```php
 expect("user have 5 posts", $user->getNumPosts())->equals(5);